CrossEye/frumious/2014-06-17-FavoringCurry.md

 ----------

-Ok, the lecture is over.
+Here endeth the lesson.

 I did warn you.

 Next time, when I tell you to read someone else's stuff instead of mine, you'll pay attention, right?
-It might be too late to look at these instead of reading mine, but they still are very well done, and maybe you can do it as well.
+It might be too late to look at these _instead_ of reading mine, but they still are very well done, and maybe you can do it as well:

   * [Why Curry Helps][hfdj], Hugh FD Jackson
   * [Hey Underscore, You're Doing It Wrong][bl], Dr. Boolean, aka Brian Lonsdorf

+There's one other that's brand-new.
+I just saw it today.
+We'll see if it stands the test of time, but for now it's a good read:

+  * [Put callback first for elegance][gb], Gleb Bahmutov